OpenNebula/docs/source/administration/hosts_and_clusters/cluster_guide.rst

 Add Resources to Clusters
 -------------------------

-Datastores and Virtual Networks can be added to one Cluster.
-This means that any Host in that Cluster is properly configured to run VMs using Images from the Datastores, or is using leases from the Virtual Networks.
+Datastores and Virtual Networks can be added to multiple Clusters.
+This means that any Host in those Clusters is properly configured to run VMs using Images from the Datastores, or is using leases from the Virtual Networks.

 For instance, if you have several Hosts configured to use :ref:`Open vSwitch networks <openvswitch>`, you would group them in the same Cluster.
 The :ref:`Scheduler <schg>` will know that VMs using these resources can be deployed in any of the Hosts of the Cluster.